 The project started in October 2008; its goal is to develop a process for the production of a safe Inactivated Polio Vaccine (Sabin-IPV).
 Even though the current (Salk) IPV could continue to be successfully used following OPV cessation; a Sabin-IPV, using the attenuated strains from the oral vaccine as seed, is preferred.
 The main reason is biosecurity; following OPV cessation the containment of wild-type polioviruses, from which Salk-IPV is produced, should be ensured.
-Further, the Sabin-IPV vaccine under-development is expected to be more affordable then the current Salk-IPV.
+Further, the Sabin-IPV vaccine under-development is expected to be more affordable than the current Salk-IPV.

 Intravacc is establishing In-House a production process for Sabin-IPV, and related test methods, based on the current Intravacc Salk-IPV production technology.
 The process is suitable for the generation of clinical trial materials, scale-up and technology transfer to vaccine manufacturers meeting WHO predefined criteria in low and middle–income countries.